Language Research and Other Humanities and Social Sciences - Services for Research

 The Language Bank of Finland

-The Language Bank of Finland is a service for researchers using language resources.
+The Language Bank of Finland (Kielipankki) is a service for researchers using language resources across digital humanities and social sciences.
 The Language Bank has a wide variety of text and speech corpora and tools for studying them.
 The corpora can be analyzed and processed with the Language Bank’s tools or downloaded.

 Many corpora are publicly accessible, some require logging in.
 The rights to use restricted resources can be applied for electronically.
-Using the Language Bank is free for researchers and students.
+Using the Language Bank is free of charge for researchers and students.

 The Language Bank is coordinated by the national FIN-CLARIN consortium formed by Finnish universities and other research organizations.
 FIN-CLARIN is a part of the international CLARIN ERIC research infrastructure.
 FIN-CLARIN enables access to the whole CLARIN community’s language resources.
 Researchers and research groups can also agree with FIN-CLARIN upon depositing and distributing their own material.